narottamnarayan/chai-aur-react/README.md

 # chai-aur-react
-i want to use pratice on git
+i want to use pratice on github